 Directorate General for Development and Cooperation - EuropeAid

 As one of the founding members, Conservation International (CI) administers and executes the global program through a CEPF Secretariat.
 This includes hosting the CEPF Secretariat, employing Secretariat staff, and ensuring that all funds are managed with due diligence and efficiency on behalf of the partnership.
 The CEPF Secretariat is responsible for strategic and financial management, oversight, and reporting for the program.

 What is the role of Regional Implementation Teams?

-Nongovernmental organizations selected to function as Regional Implementation Teams provide strategic leadership for the program in each hotspot approved for investment beginning in 2007.
+Nongovernmental organizations selected to function as Regional Implementation Teams provide strategic leadership for the program in each hotspot approved for investment.
 Their objective is to convert the plans in the CEPF ecosystem profiles into cohesive portfolios of grants that exceed in impact the sum of their parts.
 They have primary responsibility for building a broad constituency of civil society groups working across institutional and political boundaries toward achieving the shared conservation goals described in the profiles.

 The role of these Regional Implementation Teams further strengthens and expands the Coordination Unit model pioneered by CEPF during its first six years.